The complete guide to sustainable direct mail

 However, research shows that deforestation occurs primarily when forest land is cleared and converted to another land use, such as agricultural development in tropical areas, rather than because trees are felled for paper manufacture.
 Planting the sustainable forests used for the paper industry has been found to increase the world’s net forest cover, and the younger, faster-growing trees used have a greater role in reducing CO2 emissions than older, established forests.

 At mmw3degrees, in line with our Environmental Sustainability Policy, we are committed to actively market eco-friendly products to our customers.
-We recommend the use of eco-friendly bio-degradable plastic wrap and other alternatives to plastic and constantly research new products that can help reduce our environmental footprint and that of our clients.
+We recommend the use of eco-friendly bio-degradable plastic wrap, plastic-free window-faced envelopes and other alternatives to plastic and constantly research new products that can help reduce our environmental footprint and that of our clients.

 As well as working with recyclable and biodegradable materials, responsible direct mail users need to ensure that the recycling credentials of their partners stack up.
 How rigorously do they recycle paper and other consumables?
 We are proud to work with the following organisations to minimise our impact on the environment.
 What are your suppliers doing?